Sailor tattoo: Decline and revival in the 1990s

 Despite a general decline in interest, the "old school" style had remained popular among tattoo artists, and in the 1990s and 2000s, artists such as Don Ed Hardy promoted a revival.
 Hardy had been trained by a tattoo artist, Samuel Steward, who learned from Amund Dietzel and had some of Dietzel's flash in his shop.
-In 1995, Hardy published a book that supported renewed public interest in older designs, Flash from the Past: Classic American Tattoo Designs 1890-1965.
+In 1995, Hardy published a book that supported renewed interest in older designs, Flash from the Past: Classic American Tattoo Designs 1890-1965.
 In 1999, Hardy, Steven Grasse, and Michael Malone started Sailor Jerry Ltd. to use Collins' flash designs on products including Sailor Jerry Rum.
-Hardy started licensing his own tattoo-inspired art for a line of clothing in the early 2000s, and subsequently many other products have been sold under his brand.
-This themed merchandise contributed to the popularity of this style of tattoo among the general public.
+Hardy's own tattoo designs blended American and Japanese traditional styles.
+Hardy started licensing his tattoo-inspired art for a line of clothing in the early 2000s (2000s in fashion), and subsequently many other products have been sold under his brand.
+This themed merchandise contributed to the popularity of American traditional tattoos among the general public.